TchekTeam/SampleWebSdk/README.md

     "tradeIn" : {
-        "tradeinVehicle" : true, // optional if not using dashboard "immat" : "DJ624RS", // optional if not using dashboard "sendingType" : 0 // optional if not using dashboard },
+        "tradeinVehicle" : true, // optional if not using dashboard "immat" : "DJ624RS", // optional if not using dashboard "sendingType" : 0 // optional if not using dashboard (0: Email | 1: SMS)
+    },
     "customer" : {
 	"clientType": "customer",